top of page

 • Establish Boundaries

 The work-life challenges of caregiving are impactful.
-As a result of the Pandemic, work and life have become more integrated.
-But with that integration, we've lost the structure in our daily lives that helps us segregate the professional from the personal.
+Work and life have become more integrated, and with that integration, we've lost the structure in our daily lives that helps us segregate the professional from the personal.

 Establishing boundaries allows us to refocus on our priorities, better balance work and life, and regain control.